-In this section we conduct a hypothetical exercise to analyze the performance of existing stateof-the-art and the proposed risk management strategies, as permitted under the Basel II framework, when applied to the S&P500 Composite Index.
-Before doing so, we will discuss briefly the performance of the three major estimated models, namely GARCH(1,1), GJR(1,1) and EGARCH(1,1), for the full sample period.
+In this section we conduct an hypothetical exercise to analyze the performance of existing state-of-the-art and the proposed risk management strategies, as permitted under the Basel II framework, when applied to the S&P500 index.
+It is intended to determine whether these strategies might have provided adequate coverage against market risk during the period 2008-09, which includes the global financial crisis.